 So, your main goal is to have your goats in optimal health.
 Your focus will be nutrition.
 But you will continually be looking at and observing your goats.
 You will be watching their eye color and making sure it’s bright pink and making sure that there are no signs of anemia.

 You will be watching their coat health and color and the tips of their tails to make sure that there are no signs of copper deficiency.
 Read more about copper and how important it is to your goat’s health here: Complete Copper Guide for Goats or if you would like to watch the information about copper: Copper Guide for Goats (YouTube).
-Copper plays a major roll in how healthy and thick your goat’s hair is.
+Copper plays a major role in how healthy and thick your goat’s hair is.
 And in the winter, that is very important!
+I use this copper bolus for my goat herd and record it in my goat management binder so I can quickly see when I gave it last and plan on when I will give it again!

 During the bitter cold storms, your goats will probably hunker down and not move around much.
 But during the warmer winter days, encourage them to move around and be active.
 That may mean placing the feeder in an area where they need to walk to get to it.
 Or opening up a gate into a smaller pasture so they can move around in a larger area.